openstack/api-site/firstapp/source/networking.rst

         | tenant_id             | f77bf3369741408e89d8f6fe090d29d2     |
         +-----------------------+--------------------------------------+

-We tell OpenStack which network should be used for Internet access by specifying an external gateway for our router.
+Specify an external gateway for your router to tell OpenStack which network to use for Internet access.

 ::